ubinexus/sonic-utilities/doc/Command-Reference.md

   Read thread: on  Write thread: off
   ```

-  - Optionally, you can specify an IP address in order to display only that particular neighbor.
+Optionally, you can specify an IP address in order to display only that particular neighbor.
 In this mode, you can optionally specify whether you want to display all routes advertised to the specified neighbor, all routes received from the specified neighbor or all routes (received and accepted) from the specified neighbor.

-- Example:
+- Examples:
   ```
   admin@sonic:~$ show ip bgp neighbors 192.168.1.161